Enniskillen bombing: 'The injuries were horrific - I knew it would get worse'

 As journalists do, I starting asking myself 'where is everybody else and shouldn't I be where they are?'

-It was then that I noticed a man standing amongst a small group of people in one of the corridors leading off reception.
+It was then that I noticed a man standing among a small group of people in one of the corridors leading off reception.

 He was tall and his hair was grey, as grey as his once dark suit which was covered in masonry dust.
 Something urged me to go forward and try to interview him but equally something else prevented me from doing so.